-In this tofu tikka masala recipe, pressed tofu cubes are marinated in a creamy blend of coconut milk and fragrant spices.
-They are then baked, smashed and simmered in a lush tomato gravy.
+In this vegan tikka masala recipe, pressed tofu cubes are marinated in a creamy blend of coconut milk and fragrant spices.
+They are then baked, smashed, and simmered in a lush tomato gravy.
 This dish offers a heavenly aroma and a comforting bowl to dig into at the end of the day.

 Time to visit your spice collection!
 This recipe uses quite a bit of them.
-Warm and fragrant garam masala, peppery coriander, earthy cumin and neon orange turmeric are all used to create an amazing marinade and luscious tomato gravy.
+Warm and fragrant garam masala, peppery coriander, earthy cumin, a bit of heat, and neon orange turmeric are all used to create an amazing marinade and luscious tomato gravy.
 This masala has two parts that are made separately, then unite together in a pot to simmer.

 The Masala: This gravy’s base is made with onions, tomatoes and coconut milk.
 Some warm spices and ginger help to pull everything together, making a deeply aromatic sauce.